HolmesProcessing/Holmes-Documentation/rst/components/holmes-storage/installation.rst

 	$ ./Holmes-Storage --config <path_to_config> --setup

 This will create the configured keyspace if it does not exist yet.
-For cassandra, the default keyspace will use the following replication options:
+For Cassandra, the default keyspace will use the following replication options:

 .. code-block:: shell

 	{'class': 'NetworkTopologyStrategy', 'dc': '2'}

 If you want to change this, you can do so after the setup by connecting with cqlsh and changing it manually.
-For more information about that we refer to the official documentation of cassandra Cassandra Replication Altering Keyspace You can also create the keyspace with different replication options before executing the setup and the setup won't overwrite that.
+For more information about that we refer to the official documentation of Cassandra (Cassandra Replication Altering Keyspace)  You can also create the keyspace with different replication options before executing the setup and the setup won't overwrite that.
 The setup will also create the necessary tables and indices.

 Setup the object storer by calling: